-Aboriginal Perspectives Matter!
-Local Measures of Success for the John Prince Research Forest

-Sarah Parsons, University of Northern BC and Beverly Leon, Tl'azt'en Research Coordinator (CURA)

-Introduction

-Reflecting on progress is an important step in improving and adapting delivery of services and programs.
+What are Good Measures from a Local Perspective?
+Tl'azt'en Measures Characteristics for use by the John Prince Research Forest Sarah Quinn, University of Northern BC and Beverly Leon, Tl'azt'en Research Coordinator (CURA) Introduction Reflecting on progress is an important step in improving and adapting delivery of services, programs, and co-management.
 The way we assess programs must be culturally appropriate and community specific.
-Defining what to measure is the first step in setting up a monitoring and evaluation
+Defining what to measure is the first step in setting up a monitoring and evaluation system.
 Measures Characteristics can be used: